PioneerSwine996/Selene/README.md

 ## 💡 About the Game

-**Three Reasons Why** follows the journey of a character who feels overwhelmed by life—but through the choices players make, they uncover three meaningful reasons to stay, heal, and reach out.
+**Selene** follows the journey of a character who feels overwhelmed by life—but through the choices players make, they uncover three meaningful reasons to stay, heal, and reach out.

 This game:
 - Raises awareness about mental health challenges